-Yes, there's a link to my book already.
-A little to your left and down a ways.
+Yes, there's stuff about my book already, on the right, down a couple of lines from this one.
 But since I just discovered this zingly tabbed page option, I'm going to say more.
 No technophobe, I.

 At Amherst, not unlike my surgical education later, I didn't fully appreciate what I'd been taught until time passed.
 Like youth, college is wasted on the young: writing then was something to get done, an impediment to the next "bit," the next gathering of friends.
 Rugby practice.
 Writing the book, on the other hand, was the most fun I'd had forming words in head and putting them on page.